Verbal Reasoning Test

 Verbal Reasoning Tests are one of the most common aptitude tests that come up during a job application.
-Our Verbal Reasoning test is a psychometric assessment that provides you or your organisation with information about a candidate’s verbal reasoning skills.
+Our verbal reasoning test is a psychometric assessment that provides you or your organisation with information about a candidate’s verbal reasoning skills.

-Verbal reasoning tests are designed to assess a candidate’s ability to evaluate the logic of various kinds of arguments.
+Verbal reasoning tests are designed to assess a candidate’s ability to understand and evaluate concepts and problems expressed in words.
 Candidates are presented with series of short passages of text, each of which includes 4 statements.
 The test is particularly useful in jobs that require good written or spoken communication skills.

 Typical roles that would use our verbal reasoning test:

 Overview of the Verbal Reasoning Test

 Our verbal reasoning test consists of a total of 40 items to answer in 20 minutes.
 There are 10 unique question sets and each comprise 4 individual statements.